POLICY #10.12

 - Significant organizational changes, including but not limited to management changes, ownership changes, and legal issues.

 - Proxy Voting: Proxies shall be voted on for the exclusive benefit of the participants and beneficiaries of the Pool.
-Unless specific direction is provided from the Public Treasurer and/or Investment Advisory Committee, then Investment Advisor(s) and Manager(s) shall vote proxies in accordance with this Guideline.
+Unless specific direction is provided from the Public Treasurer and/or Investment Advisory Committee, then Investment advisor(s) and manager(s) shall vote proxies in accordance with this Guideline.

 - Security Trade Execution: Purchase and sale of securities should be done in a manner designed to receive the combination of best price and execution, regardless of whether the trade is placed by the Public Treasurer or a designated external advisor(s).

-- Liquidity: The Pool shall be managed to maintain at least 70% of its assets in highly marketable securities that can be liquidated at market prices if needed.
+- Liquidity: The Pool shall be managed to maintain at least 40% of its assets in highly

-- Trust Funds: These funds are separate Investments consisting of monies managed by an external trustee as part of a specific funding agreement.
+trustee as part of a specific funding agreement.
 Investments are made pursuant to the funding agreement.
 Investments of Trust Funds are reviewed and discussed by the external trustee and the Public Treasurer to assure the maximum possible earnings are attained.

 - Cash Management Investment Pool